Entra ID Authentication

-Important: Once auto-provisioning has been enabled, everyone who has access to the Azure App Registration will have access to Ivanti Neurons.
-You can restrict access to certain users or groups from within the Azure AD Portal.
+Important: Once auto-provisioning has been enabled, everyone who has access to the Entra ID App Registration will have access to Ivanti Neurons.
+You can restrict access to certain users or groups from within the Entra ID Portal.
 Refer to the Microsoft Azure documentation for further details.

-If the Azure AD client secret is due to expire, you need to set a new one to continue using this authentication method.
+If the Entra ID client secret is due to expire, you need to set a new one to continue using this authentication method.